DataFire/Integrations/integrations/generated/google_surveys/README.md

   * gender `string`: Optional gender to target.
   * languages `array`: Language code that surveys should be targeted to.
 For instance, 'en-US'.
 Surveys may target bilingual users by specifying a list of language codes (for example, 'de' and 'en-US').
 In that case, all languages will be used for targeting users but the survey content (which is displayed) must match the first language listed.
 Accepts standard BCP47 language codes.
 See specification.
     * items `string`
-  * mobileAppPanelId `string`: Key for predefined panel that causes survey to be sent to a predefined set of Opinion Rewards App users.
-You must set PopulationSource to ANDROID_APP_PANEL to use this field.
   * populationSource `string`: Online population source where the respondents are sampled from.

 ### SurveyCost
 * SurveyCost `object`: Message defining the cost to run a given survey through API.
   * costPerResponseNanos `string`: Cost per survey response in nano units of the given currency.
 To get the total cost for a survey, multiply this value by wanted_response_count.
   * currencyCode `string`: Currency code that the cost is given in.
-  * maxCostPerResponseNanos `string`: Threshold to start a survey automatically if the quoted price is at most this value.
+  * maxCostPerResponseNanos `string`: *Deprecated* Threshold to start a survey automatically if the quoted price is at most this value.
 When a survey has a Screener (threshold) question, it must go through an incidence pricing test to determine the final cost per response.
 Typically you will have to make a followup call to start the survey giving the final computed cost per response.
 If the survey has no threshold_answers, setting this property will return an error.
 By specifying this property, you indicate the max price per response you are willing to pay in advance of the incidence test.
 If the price turns out to be lower than the specified value, the survey will begin immediately and you will be charged at the rate determined by the incidence pricing test.
 If the price turns out to be greater than the specified value the survey will not be started and you will instead be notified what price was determined by the incidence test.
 At that point, you must raise the value of this property to be greater than or equal to that cost before attempting to start the survey again.
 This will immediately start the survey as long the incidence test was run within the last 21 days.
+This will no longer be available after June 2018.
   * nanos `string`: Cost of survey in nano units of the given currency.
 DEPRECATED in favor of cost_per_response_nanos

 ### SurveyQuestion